EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Dependency Cleanup

 An Effect without outstanding dependencies can be used to construct a `ZLayer`.
-We can use this to correct a dangerous oversight: We heat up our `Oven`, but never turn it off!
+This will correct a dangerous oversight: we heat up our `Oven`, but never turn it off!
-We can build an `Oven` that turns itself off when it is no longer needed.
+An `OvenSafe` turns itself off when it is no longer needed.

 ```scala 3 mdoc:silent
 import zio.*